SC-Networks/evalanche-soap-api-connector/docs/articletype.md

 ): ContainerAttributeRoleType[]
 ```

-Moves an article-type to a folder
+Move an article type to a folder

 ```
 move(int <article-id>, int <folder-id>): ResourceInformation
 ```

-Copy an article-type to a folder
+Copy an article type to a folder

 ```
 copy(int <article-id>, int <folder-id>): ResourceInformation
 ```

-Delete an article-type
+Delete an article type

 ```
 delete(int <article-id>): bool
 ```

-Retrieve all article-type of a mandator
+Retrieve all article types of a mandator

 ```
 getListByMandatorId(int <mandator-id>): ResourceInformation[]
 ```

-Retrieve all article-type of a folder
+Retrieve all article types in a folder

 ```
 getByFolderId(int <folder-id>): ResourceInformation[]
 ```

-Retrieve an article-type by id
+Retrieve an article type by id

 ```